Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: On Turing completeness of HDC/VSA

 We use the Multiply-Add-Permute model described above.
-In order to represent a table of behaviour of a Turing machine, we first create two item memories populated with random hypervectors.
+In order to represent the table of behaviour of a Turing machine, we first create two item memories populated with random hypervectors.
 One item memory stores the states, e.g., in the case of a (2,4) Turing machine it includes only two hypervectors for states A and B (denoted as $\textbf{a}$ and $\textbf{b}$), respectively.
 Another item memory stores hypervectors for symbols.
 Since the considered machine uses only four symbols, four hypervectors $\textbf{0}$, $\textbf{1}$, $\textbf{2}$, and $\textbf{3}$ are sufficient.
 These item memories are used to construct a hypervector for each combination of states and symbols.
-The hypervector is constructed by applying the multiplication operation on the hypervectors for a state and a symbol.
+The hypervector is constructed by applying the binding operation on the hypervectors for a state and a symbol.

 Eight hypervectors corresponding to all possible combinations form a basis for constructing a third, heteroassociative, item memory, i.e., the memory where the address and content parts store different hypervectors.
 The heteroassociative item memory can implement any table of behaviour by using the bound pair of state and symbol as input to the memory and issuing hypervectors, which should be used as the tape content, head's move, and next state as an output.
 Table~\ref{tab:TM24:HA} presents the heteroassociative item memory for the table of behaviour of (2,4) Turing machine.
 Thus, three item memories constitute the static part of the system, which is generated only once at the initialization.
 At this point, it is worth making a note that in addition to the standard assumptions about unlimited time and memory resources, there is an extra assumption about the heteroassociative item memory.
 In particular, it should be guaranteed to behave correctly in the absence of external errors.
 Practically, it means that the address part of the heteroassociative item memory should not have repeated entries.
-Even for moderate dimensionality of hypervectors the chance of such an event is low but if this happens the issue is solved by the regeneration of the item memories.
+Even for moderate dimensionality of hypervectors the chance of such an event is low, but if this happens the issue is solved by the regeneration of the item memories.